 In the Common concepts section of this website, you will find information about concept referenced in the SDK documentation which are common for all SDK languages.
 This includes, but are not limited to, things like the different coordinate systems used as well as how time stamps are defined.

-After extracting the files to the desired folder, use Matlab's command
+After extracting the files to the desired folder, the Matlab/Octave command

 addpath(genpath('path')) in order to add the folder where the Pro SDK is located.
-Now you should be able to access the Pro SDK methods and classes from anywhere in the Matlab environment.
+Now you should be able to access the Pro SDK methods and classes from anywhere in the Matlab or Octave environment.

 * Note: HMD eye trackers are currently not supported by Eye Tracker Manager.